-The Initial Elementary Licensure is valid for teaching in kindergarten and the lower nine (9) grades in the public schools.
 All candidates for licensure are required to successfully pass state-mandated examinations in academic proficiency, content area, and the Assessment of Professional Teaching before licensure is granted.
 It is required that candidates pass the Test of Academic Proficiency (TAP) within the first eight (8) credit hours and prior to admission to the Teacher Education Program, pass the content area exam before the student teaching semester, and pass the Assessment of Professional Teaching exam for program completion.
-Because McKendree University must meet the requirements issued by the Illinois State Board of Education and the State Licensure Board, their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
-A candidate must have earned a grade of "C" or better in all course work applied toward endorsements/licensures issued after February 2012.
-Registration information and study guides for the examinations are available on the Illinois Licensure Testing System web site (www.il.nesinc.com).
+Registration information and study guides for the examinations are available on the Illinois Licensure Testing System web site (www. il.nesinc.com).